Exosome Therapy for Hair Loss

 How are exosome treatments different from PRP (Platelet Rich Plasma) treatments?

-PRP stands for platelet rich plasma.
-It begins with centrifuging a patient’s blood so we can concentrate the growth factors and platelets naturally present in the body.
+PRP or platelet rich plasma begins with centrifuging the patient’s blood in order to concentrate the growth factors and platelets naturally present in the body.
 The drawback of using PRP is it does not provide any stem cells or exosomes because as we age our bodies contain less and less stem cells in our blood.
 In addition to age being a factor, the patient’s health is also very critical to the quality of PRP harvested.

-How long do the last in your body?
+How long do exosomes last in your body?

 Exosomes are present 6 to 8 months after the final treatment.